IamWarHead/ddb-game-log/README.md

 :exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond, it is not passing the roll data to the socket server.
 In addition to this **you have to disable the Beyond20 Chrome Extension and the module too** or DDB Gamelog won't be able to display your rolls.

+:exclamation: Users have noticed some problems when using the module in Forge instances.
+Issues are under investigation currently.

 &nbsp;

 ## IamWarHead's Software Bakery - Discord server